spiral/docs/framework/bootloaders.md

 > Make sure you read about [Container and DI](/framework/container.md).

 ## Booting bindings
-Ordinary your application will need a lot of interfaces and aliases binded to their implementations, you can define them in your code using following constructions:
+Ordinary, the application will require a lots of interfaces and aliases to be binded to their implementations, you can define bindings in your code using following constructions:

 ```php
 $this->container->bind(SomeInterface::class, SomeClass::class);